Ministerial Intervention Australian Migration Lawyers

 Ministerial Intervention is a complex, last-resort pathway.
 Moya Migration Law offers experienced legal guidance, a client-focused approach to highlight your unique circumstances, and strategic preparation of your request to the Minister.

-Our lawyers understand the Minister’s guidelines and the specific, exceptional circumstances required for a successful intervention request.
+Our lawyers have deep understanding of the Minister’s new guidelines and the specific, objective criteria required for a referral.

-We provide personalised support, meticulously detailing your unique compassionate or exceptional circumstances for the Minister’s consideration.
+We provide personalised support, meticulously building your case to prove it meets the strict criteria for the Minister’s consideration.

 Strategic Submission Preparation

-We develop tailored strategies to prepare compelling, evidence-based submissions, presenting your case in the best possible light for Ministerial review.
+We develop tailored strategies to prepare compelling, evidence-based submissions, positioning your case to meet the high threshold for Ministerial review.

 In-Depth Migration Act Knowledge

-Our thorough understanding of the Migration Act and the Minister’s discretionary powers ensures your request is expertly prepared.
+Our thorough understanding of the Migration Act and the Minister’s discretionary powers ensures your request is expertly prepared to align with the current guidelines.

 Request Your Free